OAGi/Score/docs/user_guide/index.rst

 locate the ACCs that use a particular ASCCP.
 Make sure that the ASCC is checked or better yet the only one checked on the *Type* filter on the Core Component page.
 In the *DEN* field input a search string like this ".
 [ASCCP DEN]".
-For example, we can see where “Party” ASCCP whose DEN is “Party.
-Party” is used by input ".
+For example, we can see where "Party" ASCCP whose DEN is "Party.
+Party" is used by input ".
 Party.
 Party" in the *DEN* field.
 Note that the double quotes should be included in the search field for more precise match.
 Note also that ASCC has no detail page, so clicking on the BCC search result does not do anything.
 To see the detail of the